cpanel/elevate/docs-website-src/content/blockers.md

   * You will need to be on a version mentioned in the "Latest cPanel & WHM Builds (All Architectures)" section at http://httpupdate.cpanel.net/
   * Mitigation: `/usr/local/cpanel/scripts/upcp`
 * **nameserver**
   * cPanel provides support for a myriad of nameservers.
 (MyDNS, nsd, bind, powerdns).
-On AlmaLinux 8 / Rocky 8, it is preferred that you always be on PowerDNS.
+On AlmaLinux 8 / Rocky 8 / CloudLinux 8, it is preferred that you always be on PowerDNS.
   * Mitigation: `/scripts/setupnameserver powerdns`
 * **MySQL**
   * 99% of existing AlmaLinux 8 / Rocky 8 cPanel installs end up with MySQL 8.
 We recommend you upgrade your MySQL to 8.0 if possible.